Table of contents

 Luckily, the Datadog monitors picked that up and alerted us via slack, which resulted in a swift recovery.
 This lead us to the discovery that the PagerDuty integration was set up wrongly because it should have been triggered when a service is down.

-The impact of this incident was search service was down for around 12 minutes.
+The impact of this incident was that the search service was down for around 12 minutes.

 Move fast, fail fast, except don't fail too much to the point you can't recover

 First, the engineering team was split according to their roles: backend, web, mobile, infrastructure.
-While the engineers within their own role are proficient and churned out code at great speed, this was significantly impeded for system-wide workflows that bridges multiple roles.
+While the engineers within their own role are proficient and built features at great speed, there was significant slowdowns for system-wide workflows that bridge multiple roles.